charmplusplus/charm4py/docs/tutorial.rst

 .. contents::

-This tutorial assumes that you have installed CharmPy as described in :doc:`install`.
+This tutorial assumes that you have installed Charm4py as described in :doc:`install`.

 Program start and exit
 ----------------------